beatboxjs/beatbox.js/README.md

 });
 ```

+## Migrating from v3 to v4

+beatbox.js 4.x changes the signature of `player.record()`, which is a method used by beatbox.js-export.

 ## Migrating from v2 to v3

 beatbox.js 3.x exports an ES module instead of a UMD bundle.
 This means that to use it, you need to use a browser or bundler with ESM support.